Lab 1: Git and GitHub

 Student benefits

 Apply for the GitHub Student Developer Pack with your university email.
-It includes free private repositories and other tools.
+It includes free access to GitHub Copilot, cloud credits, and other developer tools.

 Step 2: Install Git